Estates, Trusts and Decedents

 - It was created by the will of a decedent who, at the time of his death, was a Pennsylvania resident.

-The single controlling factor in determining if a trust is a resident trust for Pennsylvania purposes is whether the decedent, the person creating the trust, or the person transferring the property to the trust was a Pennsylvania resident individual or person at the time of death, creation of the trust, or the transfer of the property.
+The single controlling factor in determining if a trust is a resident trust for Pennsylvania purposes is whether the decedent, the person creating the trust, or the person transferring the property to the trust was a Pennsylvania resident.
 The residences of the fiduciary and the beneficiaries of the trust are immaterial.

 Trusts That Are Not Pennsylvania Taxpayers